spessasus/sf2-rmidi-specification/README.md

 The RMIDI format uses RIFF chunks to structure the data.

 Each RIFF chunk in an RMIDI file follows this format:
-- 4 bytes: Chunk header in ASCII (e.g., `RIFF`)
+- Four bytes: Chunk header in ASCII (e.g., `RIFF`)
-- 4 bytes: Chunk size as a 32-bit unsigned little-endian number
+- Four bytes: Chunk size as a 32-bit unsigned little-endian number
 - Chunk data: Optionally, the first 4 bytes of the data represent the chunk type in ASCII (e.g., `sfbk`)

 > **NOTE:**